sidk-dev/GyanSetu/README.md

 A simple, seamless scheduling workflow.

 * Users can request learning sessions from teachers
-* Teachers can accept or decline requests
+* Teachers can book or ignore session (slot) requests.
-* Session lifecycle: **pending → accepted → completed/canceled**
 * Timezone-aware date & time selection to avoid scheduling confusion

 ---